 Get medical help right away if you develop any of the following symptoms of infusion reaction during or after an infusion of SARCLISA:

 swelling of the face, mouth, throat, or tongue

 Your healthcare provider will check your blood cell counts during treatment with SARCLISA.
 Your healthcare provider may prescribe an antibiotic or antiviral medicine to help prevent infection, or a medicine to help increase your white blood cell counts during treatment with SARCLISA.

 Tell your healthcare provider right away if you develop any fever or symptoms of infection during treatment with SARCLISA.

-The most common side effects of SARCLISA include:
+The most common side effects of SARCLISA in combination with pomalidomide and dexamethasone include:

 These are not all the possible side effects of SARCLISA.
 For more information, ask your healthcare provider or pharmacist.